PythonZero/CodeSnippets/snowflake/Stage Manipulation.md

 SHOW STAGES IN DATABASE "database_name"
 # or
 SHOW STAGES IN SCHEMA "schema_name"
+# or
+SHOW STAGES LIKE '%my_table%' IN SCHEMA "db"."schema"
 ```

 ## Identify if table is native snowflake or not